Joshua-Booth/astro-website/README.md

 ## 👀 Want to learn more?

-Feel free to check [our documentation](https://github.com/snowpackjs/astro) or jump into our [Discord server](https://astro.build/chat).
+Feel free to check [our documentation](https://github.com/snowpackjs/astro) or jump into the [Discord server](https://astro.build/chat).